 Washington State law does not require 15-minute breaks.
 However, it mandates 10-minute paid rest breaks every 4 hours worked.

-The enforcement of Washington labor laws, including those related to meal and paid rest breaks, falls under the jurisdiction of the Washington State Department of Labor and Industries.
+The enforcement of Washington labor laws, including those related to meal and paid rest breaks, falls under the jurisdiction of the Washington State Department of Labor and Industries (L&I).

-If employees suspect they are not receiving the mandated breaks, they have the right to file a complaint with this agency.
+If employees believe they are not receiving the required breaks, they can file a complaint with L&I, which may trigger an investigation.

 Creating a solid employee breaks policy is one of the first steps towards compliance with break laws in the state of Washington and other relevant laws and regulations governing this area.